ArtCenter

 Why AxS Podcast

-Join us as we investigate the powers of art and science–and the extraordinary, unexpected outcomes when the two fields intersect.
+Join us for ArtCenter’s new mini-series investigating the powers of art and science–and the extraordinary, unexpected outcomes when the two fields intersect.

 Art and science, like chocolate and peanut butter, are an unlikely pair whose collective whole equals more than the sum of its parts.